apache/accumulo-website/contributor/bylaws.md

 * ensure that required release testing is being conducted
 * track whether the release is on target for its expected release date
 * adjust release plan dates to reflect the latest estimates
-* determine if a re-plan may be needed and, if so, call a vote
-* call votes on release candidates
+* terminate a release vote by either withdrawing a release candidate from consideration, if needed
+* tally the votes and record the vote result after a release vote period has elapsed
+* ensure any post-release tasks are performed, such as updating the website and publishing artifacts

 Details on [making][making] and [verifying][verifying] a release are available on the Accumulo website.